Age Discrimination Lawyers Columbus, Ohio

-If you are looking for an Ohio employment law attorney who specializes in age discrimination claims, you’ve come to the right place.
-The age discrimination lawyers at The Friedmann Firm in Columbus, Ohio, recognize the importance of treating employees who are over the age of 40 fairly.
+If you are looking for an Columbus employment law attorney who specializes in age discrimination claims, you’ve come to the right place.
+The Columbus age discrimination lawyers at The Friedmann Firm in Columbus, Ohio, recognize the importance of treating employees who are over the age of 40 fairly.
 Unfortunately, employees over the age of 40 are often treated badly because of their age or forced to retire and replaced with younger workers.
 If this sounds familiar, our age discrimination attorneys in Columbus, Ohio, can help you- no matter where you live in Ohio.

 The Age Discrimination in Employment Act (ADEA) is federal law that protects workers who are age 40 or older.
 The law does not protect anyone under age 40 from age discrimination.
 Therefore, it is legal for an employer to favor an older employee over a younger employee – even if both employees are age 40 or older.
 Ohio’s laws mirror the protections of the ADEA.

 Ohio also has a law called the Older Workers Benefit Protection Act (OWBPA), which provides protection for workers over 40.
 The OWBPA requires that older workers be provided with at least 21 days to sign and consider any type of severance package, along with an additional 7 days to revoke the offer after signing.
 If your employer has not given you 21 days to sign your severance package and you are over the age of 40, you may have a claim.
-In order to gain a better understanding of how these laws protect you and workers over 40, consult with an age discrimination lawyer in Columbus today.
+In order to gain a better understanding of how these laws protect you and workers over 40, consult with a Columbus age discrimination lawyer today.

 It is against the law for an employer to discriminate against an employee or job applicant because of the person’s age.
 Age discrimination involves treating an individual less favorably because of his or her age.
 Under state and federal law, it is unlawful to discriminate against a person because of his or her age with respect to any term, condition, or privilege of employment, including hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
 As such, age discrimination can occur to a person already employed, as well as someone applying for a job.